-- Each chapter includes the investigation of a specific real-life problem.
-The Chapter Problem is then revisited throughout the chapter through Chapter Problem questions, and ends with the Chapter Problem Wrap-Up. - Questions that involve the Mathematical Process Expectations are embedded throughout the chapters. - At the end of chapters 3, 5, and 9, students are presented with a Task where the solution path is not readily apparent and where solving the problem requires more than just applying a familiar procedure.
-These cross-curricular tasks require students to apply what they have learned in the current chapter and the previous chapters to solve real-life, broad-based problems.
+- The textbook opens with a chapter devoted to introducing the Mathematical Process Expectations (Problem Solving, Reasoning and Proving, Reflecting, Selecting Tools and Computational Strategies, Connecting, Representing, and Communicating).
+These processes are then embedded throughout the remaining chapters.
+The Teacher's Resource identifies which Process Expectations are used in each numbered section. - Math Contest questions are included at the end of many numbered section exercises to give students more opportunities to solve problems. - Each chapter begins with an investigation of a real-life problem.
+The Chapter Problem is then revisited throughout the chapter through Chapter Problem questions, and ends with the Chapter Problem Wrap-Up. - At the end of every three chapters, students are presented with Chapter Tasks where the solution path is not readily apparent and where solving the problem requires more than just applying a familiar procedure.
+These cross-curricular tasks require students to apply what they have learned in the current chapter and the two previous chapters to solve real-life, broadbased problems.